Flag of Upper Silesia: Design

-The flag is a rectangle divided horizontally into two stripes: yellow on the top and blue on the bottom.
-The aspect ratio of its height to its width is equal 2:3.
+The flag is a rectangle divided horizontally into two stripes: gold on the top and blue on the bottom.
+The aspect ratio of its height to its width is 2:3.
 The version depicting the coat of arms of Upper Silesia in centre is also used.
-Such coat of arms depicts a yellow eagle in blue escutcheon (shield).
+Such coat of arms depicts a gold eagle in blue escutcheon (shield).

 History

 The flag of the Duchy of Upper and Lower Silesia, used until 1918.

 The Duchy of Upper and Lower Silesia, an autonomous region of Kingdom of Bohemia, within Austria-Hungary used a flag horizontally divided into two stripes, which were black on top, and yellow on the bottom.
-The colours came from the coat of arms of Lower Silesia, which features black eagle on a yellow background.
+The colours came from the coat of arms of Lower Silesia, which features a black eagle on a yellow background.
 It is unknown when the flag begun being used.
 The duchy itself existed from 1742 to 1918.

 The flag of the Province of Upper Silesia, used from 1920 to 1935.

 The Province of Upper Silesia adopted its flag in 1920.
-It was rectangle divided horizontally into two stripes: yellow on top, and dark blue on the bottom.
-The aspect ratio of its height to its width was equal 2:3.
+It was a rectangle divided horizontally into two stripes: yellow on top, and dark blue on the bottom.
+The aspect ratio of its height to its width was 2:3.
 Its colours had been based on the coat of arms of Upper Silesia.
-It was used until 1935, when Nazi Germany forbid its provinces from flying its flags, ordering them to replace them with the national flag.
+It was used until 1935, when Nazi Germany forbade its provinces from flying its flags, ordering them to replace them with the national flag.

 The flag proposed by the Union of Upper Silesians in 1920.

 On 23 April 1920, the Union of Upper Silesians, an independence movement for Upper Silesia, proposed a design for a flag of the potential state.
 The flag would be divided horizontally into three stripes, that were, from top to bottom: black, white, and yellow.
 The movement operated until 1924.

 Currently, the yellow and blue flag is used as one of the symbols of the Silesian people, especially those inhabiting the area of Upper Silesia.
 The flag is also popular symbol used by the Silesian Autonomy Movement, a movement established in 2001, supporting the autonomy of Silesia within Poland.

-Since 2011, on 15 July, in the Silesian Voivodeship is celebrated the Silesian Flag Day.
+Since 2011, on 15 July, Silesian Flag Day is celebrated in the Silesian Voivodeship.